f5devcentral/f5-velos-training/docs/velos_f5os_configuration_backup_and_restore.rst

         }
     }

-Repeat this for other partitions in the system.
+Repeat this step for all the other chassis partitions in the system.

 Backing up Tenants
 ==================